SALT-Lab-Human-AI/project-check-point-1-NOODEIA/docs/report/FINAL_REPORT.md

 ### 4.1 Design Context and Target Users

-NOODEIA was developed in collaboration with Two By Two Learning Center for elementary and middle school students (ages 5-14) performing below grade-level expectations.
+NOODEIA was developed in collaboration with Two By Two Learning Center in Champaign, Illinois for elementary and middle school students (ages 5-14) performing below grade-level expectations.
 The system must work for diverse stakeholders with different needs:

 | User Group | Primary Goal | NOODEIA Features |
 | --- | --- | --- |